TieuLongHo/is_odd_creator/README.md

 # The is_odd.py Creator 🪄1️⃣2️⃣💯🆘
-A simple Python script for checking if a number is odd.
+A simple Python script that creates a Python scipt for checking if a number is odd.

 ## Usage